Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

 ## Worker Tuning

-### Block thread pool size
+### Block reading thread pool size

-The `alluxio.worker.block.threads.max` property configures the maximum number of incoming RPC requests to worker that can be handled.
+The `alluxio.worker.network.block.reader.threads.max` property configures the maximum number of threads used to handle block read request.
+This value should be increased if you are getting connection refused error while reading files.
-This value is used to configure maximum number of threads in Thrift thread pool of the block worker.
-This value should be greater than the sum of `alluxio.user.block.worker.client.threads` across concurrent Alluxio clients.
-Otherwise, the worker connection pool can be drained, preventing new connections from being established.

 ### Async block caching